Where is Dubai located? Is Dubai a Country?

 Some people wonder if Abu Dhabi is in Dubai.
 Abu Dhabi is actually another city in the same country (UAE) as Dubai.
 The cities are only an hour and a half from each other by car.

 On the Dubai city map above you can see Abu Dhabi is just a little bit southwest of Dubai.

-Thanks for visiting, and let me know if you have any other Dubai questions in the comments below.
+If you are considering a visit you should go!
+Let me know if you have any other Dubai questions in the comments below.

 Read Next: Top 10 Things to do in Dubai

 Hey Claire, just letting you know you’re blog is amazing.
 I’m planning to visit Dubai and your blog helps me a lot.
 Looking forward to checking more amazing like this.
 Cheers